midhunkalarikkal/FullDomain/Notes/React.md

 ## Conditional Rendering
 -------------------------
-React can dynamically render components based on route parameters or user input.
-For example, if a user visits /product/42, the app will display details for product ID 42.
+Conditional rendering in React means displaying different components or content based on a condition.

 ## `<> </>` in React (Fragment Syntax)
 ---------------------------------------